Our Community Program Method

 - Initiated November 1, 2014 in SD&G. Initiated in Prescott-Russell in October, 2016.

-- Intersections is a voluntary early intervention program for young people between 5 and 17.
+- Intersections is a voluntary early intervention program for young people between 8 and 17 (SD&G) and 5 and 17 (Prescott-Russell).

 - The program provides for system navigation and coordination of services for young people with suspected mental health, developmental disabilities and/or substance use issues in order to facilitate interventions and reduce involvement with police services.

-- Collaborative initiative with the Centre for Addiction and Mental Health (CAMH), Cornwall City Police, OPP detachments in SD&G & Prescott-Russell and Laurencrest.
+- Collaborative initiative with the Centre for Addiction and Mental Health (CAMH), the Children’s Aid Society (CAS), Cornwall City Police, OPP detachments in SD&G & Prescott-Russell and Laurencrest.

-- Referrals are from police services in their role as first responders to non-criminal circumstances.
+- Referrals are from police services in their role as first responders to non-criminal circumstances, and from the CAS.

 - The Intersections Worker provides support to referred young people and their families utilizing a strength based, goal orientated approach.